nychealth/EH-dataportal/content/data-stories/public-space-creates-health/index.md

 **Additional resources:**

-- <a href="https://www.nycgovparks.org/about/framework-for-an-equitable-future/community-parks-initiative">Learn more about the community parks initiative </a>
+- <a href="https://www.nycgovparks.org/about/framework-for-an-equitable-future/community-parks-initiative">Learn more about the Community Parks Initiative. </a>

 - <a href="https://www.nyc.gov/assets/ddc/downloads/LL12_5-Year-Accessibility-Plan_DDC.pdf"> Learn more about the five-year design and construction accessibility plan </a>